Tina Dico: A Handful of Danish EP

 In December 2014 Dico released a six-song digital-only EP entitled En Håndfuld Danske (A Handful of Danish), composed of Danish-language cover versions of other artists’ songs.
 The songs were chosen by fans in a poll announced in early October 2014 and were first made available free on Spotify on 1 December 2014.
 The EP became available for sale on iTunes on 12 January 2015.

 Other works

 Dico provided the voice for Queen Iduna in the Danish version of the Disney film Frozen II, known as Frost II in Denmark, singing the tracks "Alle svar" and "Kom nu frem". ("All Is Found" and "Show Yourself", respectively, in Danish.)

 Awards and achievements

 In 2008, she received the Danish Crown Prince Couple's Culture Prize.

 In 2005, her album, In The Red rose to No. 1 on the Danish album charts.

 Personal life

 Dico married partner and collaborator Helgi Jónsson on 13 July 2014 near Reykjavík, where they live.
-The couple have three children: a son, Emil, born in July 2012; a daughter, Jósefína, born January 2014; and another son, Theodór, born January 2017.

-In the summer of 2013, Dico canceled her Danish winter tour due to her second pregnancy.